Third in a series on how I found my Civil War ancestor Arthur Bull.

 An index card?
 It doesn’t get much smaller than that.

-But it was packed with information about my great, great grandparents — the date of their marriage, their geographical location on either side of the New York-Pennsylvania border, even Arthur’s political affiliation.
+But it was packed with information about my great, great grandparents — the date of their marriage, their geographical location on either side of the New York-Pennsylvania border and the newspaper in which it appeared.

 I got on the phone to my dad, Norm Charboneau, to schedule another road trip together — to Binghamton, Broome Co., N.Y. where the public library held abundant records about nearby Corbettsville in the Town of Conklin.
 So off we went, index card in hand.